 Some of the most beautiful beaches in the world are located along the shores of West Maui.
 Even if you don’t plan on venturing out of the hotel much, snorkeling is a must-do activity for Hawaii.
 And with endless beach options, there isn’t a reason not to – as most beaches are located just steps away from the hotel doors.

 If you don’t have your personal snorkeling gear, some beaches like Kapalua Bay Beach offer rentals to visitors.
 If you plan to go snorkeling a lot, we recommend buying snorkeling gear and bringing your own.

 A few of the top beaches in West Maui that are popular for snorkeling include:

 - Ka’anapali Beach

-For a more epic snorkeling experience, consider going on a guided tour to Molokini Crater and Turtle Town where you can go snorkeling among sea turtles and over 200 different species of fish!
+For a more epic snorkeling experience, consider going on a guided tour to Molokini Crater and Turtle Town where you can go swimming among sea turtles and over 200 different species of fish!